There are many short names used in Cloud Service Models, and sometimes it may be confusing.

-Virtual desktops hosted over the cloud on any device from anywhere.
+Virtual desktops are hosted over the cloud on any device from anywhere.
 It offers a subscription-based model and is multi-tenant.
-It improves data security and enhances remote productivity as it provides services in all the geographies.
+It improves data security and enhances remote productivity as it provides services in all geographies.

 Virtual Desktop Infrastructure (VDI) has a lot of similarities to DaaS.
-The difference between the two is that infrastructure on DaaS is hosted over the cloud, whereas the infrastructure of VDI is mostly located on-premise.
+The difference between the two is that the infrastructure on DaaS is hosted over the cloud, whereas the infrastructure of VDI is mostly located on-premise.

 Ex – V2 Cloud